gbourniq/django-on-aws/README.md

 <p align="center">
   <img src=".github/load-testing-ui.png">
-  <i>Load testing UI, started with the `make load-testing-ui` command</i>
+  <i>Load testing UI, started with the `./build_steps/cd.sh load_testing` command</i>
 </p>

 ### EC2 Auto Scaling and cost considerations

-The Auto Scaling group (currently defined in the `deployment/cloudformation/compute/template.yaml` template) make use of `ScheduledAction` resources to fully scale down the website at night by terminating all EC2 instances.
+The Auto Scaling group (currently defined in the `deployment/cloudformation/compute/template.yaml` template) uses of `ScheduledAction` resources behind the scenes to fully scale down the website at night by terminating all EC2 instances.

 Using `ScheduledActions` can also achieve significant cost savings by scaling the number of instances appropriately when increased or reduced traffic is anticipated.